HiroshiAdaniya/git_notes/html.md

 		opacity: 0.7;
 	}

+<p>To target multiple elements with different classes, there is a syntax you can follow which stacks them and allows you to edit them with the same affect</p>

+	.class-1,	---> These elements are sepearted by a comma .class-2 {
+		background-color: blue;	---> The styling we are adding to both elements }

 <h2># CSS Box model</h2>

 <p>Each HTML element is basically a box.
 The CSS Box model is a way to define the size and spacing of that particular box.
 It's made up of 4 defined layers;</p>